Thibauth/pgn/pgn.md

 ### Tag: SetUp

 This tag takes an integer that denotes the "set-up" status of the game.
-A value of "0" indicates that the game has started from the usual initial array.
-A value of "1" indicates that the game started from a set-up position; this position is given in the "FEN" tag pair.
+A value of `"0"` indicates that the game has started from the usual initial array.
+A value of `"1"` indicates that the game started from a set-up position; this position is given in the `FEN` tag pair.
 This tag must appear for a game starting with a set-up position.
-If it appears with a tag value of "1", a FEN tag pair must also appear.
+If it appears with a tag value of `"1"`, a FEN tag pair must also appear.

 ### Tag: FEN

 This tag uses a string that gives the Forsyth-Edwards Notation for the starting position used in the game.
-FEN is described in a later section of this document.
-If a SetUp tag appears with a tag value of "1", the FEN tag pair is also required.
+FEN is described in a [later section](#fen) of this document.
+If a SetUp tag appears with a tag value of `1`, the FEN tag pair is also required.